andreas-schoch/dominoscript/readme.md

 . . . . . .
 0 .
 1 . . .
 ```

+The above domino can be interpreted as either a 10 or a 1.
+A 10 can mean different values depending on the current [BASE](#base) (e.g. in base7 a 10 is 7 in decimal, in base16 a 10 is 16 in decimal).
+If a NUM or a STR instruction directly preceeded it, they are interpreted as literal values.
+If not, they are interpreted as opcodes.

 <br>

 ## Instructions

-The base instruction set is designed to fit on a single "double-six" domino.
-It consists of up to 49 instructions and is shown below on a 7x7 matrix.
+The "core" instruction set consists of 49 opcodes and is meant to fit within the value range a single "double-six" domino can represent (0 to 48).

+In the below overview, you can see the instructions on a 7x7 matrix representing the "opcode-to-instruction" mapping while in the default base7 mode *(Base7 means "double-six" dominos are used which can have 0 to 6 dots on each half)*.

+> [!IMPORTANT]
-> Keep in mind that if you change into a higher [BASE](#base), you will need to use a different domino to represent the same opcode than shown in the images you see alongside each instruction.
-E.g. a NOOP in base7 is `6—6` but in base16 it would be `3—0`.
+> Keep in mind that if you change into a higher [BASE](#base), you will need to use different dominos to represent the same opcode!
+>
+> The images of dominos shown alongside each instruction, are only valid while in base7 mode.
+>
+> For example: The opcode for [NOOP](#noop) is 48 in decimal.
+To represent it in base7, a `6—6` domino is used.
+To represent it in base16, a `3—0` domino is used.
+>
+> If that is too confusing, I recommend to simply switch to base10 mode where the decimal number 48 *(aka the opcode for NOOP)* is represented by a `4—8` domino.

 |     |  0                | 1               | 2                | 3                | 4            | 5                | 6                | CATEGORY                                      |
 |-----|-------------------|-----------------|------------------|------------------|--------------|------------------|------------------|-----------------------------------------------|